elizeufachini-sd/workshop2/README.md

 their heads so others can use it.
 This enables non-technical users to do their jobs &mdash; building dashboards, drilling to row-level detail, and accessing complex metrics &mdash; without having to worry about what’s behind the curtain.
-- **Allows for data governance**: By defining business metrics in LookML, you can ensure that Looker is always a credible single source of truth.
+- **Allows for data governance**: By defining business metrics in LookML, you can ensure that Looker is always a credible single source of truth.sss

 The Looker application uses a model written in LookML to construct SQL queries against a particular database that business analysts can [Explore](https://cloud.google.com/looker/docs/r/exploring-data) on.
 For an overview on the basics of LookML, see [What is LookML?](https://cloud.google.com/looker/docs/r/what-is-lookml)